locomotivecms/steam/README.md

-render
+steam
 ======

-The rendering stack used by both Wagon and Station (new name of the engine).
+The rendering stack used by both Steam and Station (new name of the engine).
 It includes the rack stack and the liquid drops/filters/tags.